 Drake is one of a three-man team exploring the Village of the Sun.
 He's the team's sniper who wields a Type 74 long-distance rifle.

 - Badass Bandolier: Wears one to go with the sniper motif.

 - Friendly Sniper: Zig-zagged.
 He seems like a goofy and slightly dimwitted guy, but turns into a Cold Sniper once he's actually behind the scope.

 - Improbable Aiming Skills: He is able to shoot down arrows fired by Sagittarius, a non-human master archer.

 - Near Misses: Most of his shots end up as this courtesy of Wendy's quick reflexes allowing her to Dodge the Bullet.
 He eventually takes out Sagittarius after a couple of Shoot the Bullet exchanges, though.

 - Long-Range Fighter: Type 1, exclusively long range.

-- Oh, Crap!: He was so fixated on trying to provide cover for his guild mates, he didn't notice Leo sneaking up behind him.
+- Oh, Crap!: He is so fixated on trying to provide cover for his guild mates, he doesn't notice Leo sneaking up behind him.

 - Shoot the Bullet: He can shoot Sagittarius's arrows out of the air, and vice versa.